 A great talk with Michael R.B.
 Robinson, my final beta reader and a rabid fantasy fan.
 He brought some things out of me that I hadn’t really thought about in those terms.

 If you’re interested in interviewing me and you want some backstory and sample questions, the following should give you plenty of jumping-off points.
-This will eventually become part of my press kit.

 Talking Tech in Fantasy: An Interview with Joseph Malik, author of Dragon’s Trail.